JDD310/ao3-tracker/README.md

 ## Disclaimer

-This tool is designed to help you track your AO3 subscriptions through email notifications.
-It does not scrape AO3 directly and respects AO3's Terms of Service by using only email-based data.
+This tool is designed to help you track your AO3 subscriptions through email notifications and respects AO3's Terms of Service by using only email-based data.
 The work scraping feature is for metadata only and should be used responsibly.

 The downloader integration uses ao3downloader, which respects AO3's rate limits and terms of service.
 Downloads are performed with appropriate delays and respect for AO3's infrastructure.
 Please use responsibly and in accordance with AO3's Terms of Service.